Category:129 Public Involvement

 • Required for significant amounts of right-of-way, substantially changes the layout or functions of connecting roadways or of the facility being improved, has substantial adverse impact on abutting property, other has a substantial social, economic, environmental or other effect, or for which FHWA determines that a public hearing is in the public interest.

 Public hearings have federal requirements, such as a legal advertisement, prescribed time for notice before the hearing, and a full account of all comments, along with the department’s response to those comments.
 Public hearings or opportunities for a public hearing are required for any Federal-aid project that “requires significant amounts of right-of-way, substantially changes the layout or functions of connecting roadways or of the facility being improved, has substantial adverse impact on abutting property, otherwise has a significant social, economic, environmental or other effect, or for which FHWA determines that a public hearing is in the public interest.”
 (Refer to 23 CFR 771.111).
-Refer to the box immediately to the right for information about virtual public involvement.

 Formal public hearings consist of an opening statement, a period for statements and questions from the public, and a closing statement.
 The following is a list of actions and statements that take place at all formal public hearings: